t-systems-on-site-services-gmbh/geoCore/geoCore/help/usage.md

 *Authors Gerrit Bette (1); Moritz Mennenga (2)*

 1. T-Systems on site services GmbH
-2. Niedersächsisches Institut für historische Küstenforschung, Viktoriastr.
+2. Lower Saxony Institute for Historical Coastal Research, Viktoriastr.
 26/28, 26386 Wilhelmshaven

 The QGIS Plugin geoCore is under development by [T-Systems on site services GmbH](https://www.t-systems-onsite.de/) based on the idea of the [Lower Saxony Institute for Historical Coastal Research Wilhelmshaven (NIhK)](www.nihk.de).

-## Citation
+## Update Warning
-G. Bette & M. Mennenga 2020:  t-systems-on-site-services-gmbh/geoCore v0.7 (Version v0.7).
-Zenodo. http://doi.org/10.5281/zenodo.4347497
+**Please backup your geoCore.yml, config.yml and the additional .svg files before you update the plugin.
+If not, the will be deleted due to the QGIS updating process!**

 ## Aim